St Kilda Project

 There is a whole world of natural and cultural inspiration on our native Hebridean doorstep and so we do not usually have to travel far and wide to seek out our Muses.
 But this time we have sought further afield – across over forty miles of wild Atlantic Ocean from Uig in Lewis to St Kilda, or Hiort, our familiar Gaelic name for the most remote archipelago of the Outer Hebrides.

-Here you can explore costume development, showing the very first ideas coming to life as sketches in wool, looking at design process from past projects to illustrate working methods, and showing the first of the Hiort costumes beginning to materialise.
+Here you can explore costume development, showing the very first ideas coming to life as sketches in wool, looking at design process from past projects to illustrate working methods, and showing the final Hiort Collections as we continue our journey through the project.

 You can also go on a journey around Hiort, exploring the history, culture and geographical setting.
 This is a distillation of our research and photography, which provides us with constant inspiration as the project progresses.